gayatrirajgor/SEI-Project-1/README.md

 ## Approach
 ### Grid
 JavaScript and DOM manipulation were used to create the game’s grid.
+Using a for loop, I created new divs that were appended as children to the parent div.

 ```javascript
 for (let i = 0; i < squareCount; i++){